meshplay/meshplay/docs/_models/github.md

 components:
 featureList: [
-  "Pipeline your cloud native infrastructure as code changes with GitOps", "Integrate Meshery into your GitHub workflow",
+  "Pipeline your cloud native infrastructure as code changes with GitOps", "Integrate Meshplay into your GitHub workflow",
-  "Use Meshery GitHub Actions"
+  "Use Meshplay GitHub Actions"
 ]
 howItWorks: "Visual GitOps"
 howItWorksDetails: "Collaboratively manage infrastructure with your coworkers synchronously sharing the same designs."